Stevea37/Archive-Cleaner/README.md

 The format of backups this script takes is BACKUP_SET-VERSION.

-optional arguments:
-  -h, --help            show this help message and exit -p ROOT_PATH, --root-path ROOT_PATH
+  -h, --help    show this help message and exit
-                        The root path of your backups.
+  -p ROOT_PATH, --root-path ROOT_PATH   The root path of your backups.
   -o [OPTIONS [OPTIONS ...]], --options [OPTIONS [OPTIONS ...]]
 Your age threshold and desired interval size separated by a colon